Last updated on January 24th, 2023 at 12:18 pm

 Next, we have Hyperion, God of light, and Theia Goddess of the ether.
 From them comes Helios(Sun) the original God of the Sun, and Selene the original goddess of the moon.

-Coeos with Phoebe gives birth to Asteria(the group of stars), Leto, and two of the most important Olympian Gods, Artemis and Apollo.
+Koeos with Phoebe gives birth to Asteria(the group of stars), Leto, and two of the most important Olympian Gods, Artemis and Apollon.

 Some of the twelve Titans are grouped as couples but some are not, one that is not is Krios who married a daughter of Pontos, and from them came Pallas the original God of War.